Penetration TestJan Kahmen14 min read

 NIST SP 800-53 and ISO/IEC 27001 are two different standards that guide how organizations can best protect their systems and data from cyberattacks.

-The ISO/IEC 27001 is an international standard developed by the International Organization for Standardization (ISO).
-The standard provides guidance on how to implement an information security management system (ISMS) in an organization.
-The standard is organized into a series of sections and clauses, each of which provides guidance on how to implement various security controls and processes.
-The ISMS is designed to help organizations protect their systems and data from a variety of security threats.
+ISO/IEC 27001 is an international standard developed by the International Organization for Standardization (ISO).
+It defines the requirements for establishing an information security management system (ISMS) and is organized into sections and clauses, each providing specific guidance on implementing security controls and processes.
+The ISMS serves as the organizational framework for managing information security holistically.

 Access Control